A Foodcentric Life

 Sally Cameron

 Homemade vegetable broth beats anything from the store hands down, in terms of not only taste, but nutrition.
 For speed, use a pressure cooker.
-If you don’t have a pressure cooker, simmer this about 45 minutes to an hour then strain and cool.
+If you don’t have a pressure cooker, simmer 30-45 minutes to an hour then strain and cool.
 For the leeks and fennel, just use the top portion and save the white part and bottoms for your regular cooking.
 Make thrifty use of something you might normally discard.

 5 from 1 vote